Executive Summary

 Vena

 Vena integrates with major mid-market ERPs (NetSuite, Sage Intacct, Dynamics 365, QuickBooks), CRMs (Salesforce, HubSpot) and HRIS systems.
-CubeFLEX, the OLAP database, acts as the centralized data store.
 The Acterys acquisition adds Power BI write-back and Microsoft Fabric connectivity.
+Microsoft-ecosystem-first strategy.

 Cube

 Cube integrates with NetSuite, Sage Intacct, QuickBooks, Xero, Salesforce, HubSpot, BambooHR, Gusto, Rippling, Stripe, Chargebee, Recurly, Maxio and data warehouses (Snowflake, BigQuery, Redshift).
-The integration surface is broad and particularly strong for SaaS billing stacks.
+Particularly strong for SaaS billing stacks.

-What this means for buyers: Both cover mid-market ERP and CRM basics well.
-Cube has an edge in SaaS billing integrations (Stripe, Chargebee, Recurly, Maxio).
+Both cover mid-market ERP and CRM basics.
+Cube has an edge in SaaS billing integrations.
 Vena has an edge in Microsoft ecosystem depth.
-Choose based on your stack.
+Choose based on your tech stack.

 Implementation Speed & Complexity